Russian Heiress Brags That Multi-Million Dollar Wedding Was Only To ‘P*** Off’ An Ex-Boyfriend

 — Fully Peng (@BobbbyPeng) August 25, 2018

 Irene’s grandfather, Valery Kogan, had an estimated net worth of $2.5 billion back in 2014.
 He owns the biggest airport in Eastern Europe, the Domodedovo Airport in Moscow.
 Not one to pinch pennies, he paid $100 million in 2013 to build a mansion in Israel that was inspired by the White House, reported Forbes.
-The project required seven villas to be demolished, and his neighbor is impressively Israeli Prime Minister Benjamin Netanyahu, according to the Daily Mail.
+The project required seven villas to be demolished, and his neighbor is Israeli Prime Minister Benjamin Netanyahu, according to the Daily Mail.

 The custom mansion has gold leaves, giant gold-coated pillars, and other lavish details that had one real estate agent, Eynav Makmel, stating that “We’ve never seen such a huge investment in a house in Israel.”

-Valery also bought a mansion with his wife Olga in Greenwich, Connecticut that cost around $19.2 million in 2005.
+Valery also bought a mansion with his wife Olga in Greenwich, Connecticut, that cost around $19.2 million in 2005.
 The mansion is 25,400-square-feet.
 He also bought a penthouse at Tel Aviv’s Herbert Samuel Promenade for $32.1 million.

 Russian heiress planned wedding to get back at her ex https://t.co/97tQgiLWrm pic.twitter.com/TOvk94VyZw